-Reports: Chinese official shoots 2 cadres then kills himself
+Chinese official shoots 2 cadres, then kills himself

 - Pete Carroll says Seahawks' offer to Golden Tate in 2014 'didn't get communicated really well'

-Shootings are rare in China where gun ownership is heavily regulated and private ownership of firearms is generally illegal.
+Shootings are rare in China, where gun ownership is heavily regulated and private ownership of firearms is generally illegal.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.